 So now, I’ll compare this with dating.
-I am a past dance master just getting back into dancing, but I’m talking about and thinking about my past dance partners instead of dancing!
-I’m not leading or making the woman feel special.
-And I don’t have a well defined plan, and I’m not letting go of past mistakes.
+I’m like a past dance master just getting back into dancing.
+But instead of dancing, I’m talking and thinking about my past dance partners!
+What I should be doing is leading and making the woman feel special.
+And I don’t have a well defined plan or letting go of past mistakes.

-If I don’t get this under control, I’ll be sitting down for most of the dances (figuratively speaking) and ruin my dating chances to find a new partner.
-I know what to do and how to do it.
+Most importantly, if I don’t get this under control, I’ll be sitting out most dances (figuratively speaking) and ruin my chances to find a new partner.
+Now I know what to do and how to do it.

 Time to get off my duff and start leading again!”